webmaeistro/devz-docz/web/server/go.md

 # Web Applications in Go

-This section is meant to contain some of the lessons Martin's experience has had with building web applications in Go.
+This section is meant to contain some of the lessons
+I has had with building web applications in Go.
 It borrows from the format of [Effective Go](https://golang.org/doc/effective_go.html) along with some lightweight "starter templates", to provide some basic standards and patterns I follow.